Moby Dick (instrumental): Live performances

+Bonham's drum solo was often played at Led Zeppelin concerts beginning on their first North American tour in November 1968 and remained his solo performance showcase on concert tours until their last North American in 1977.
 When played live, Bonham's drum solo would last as little as 6 minutes or, more frequently, as long as 30 minutes, while the rest of the band would leave the stage after having played the introduction.